mdtraco/Hackintosh-SSDT-Prebuilt-Full-1/README.md

 # Hackintosh Prebuilt SSDT
+- SSDT for common laptops from Haswell to Comet Lake
 - Included common patches for Hackintosh.
 - Can be used both for OpenCore and Clover.
 ## Credit